MicrosoftDocs/learn/learn-pr/azure/connect-on-premises-network-with-vpn-gateway/includes/4-exercise-create-a-site-to-site-vpn-gateway-using-azure-cli-commands.md

         --admin-password <password>
     ```

-1. Run the following command in the Cloud Shell to create an Ubuntu VM in the **Azure-VNet-1** virtual network, replacing `<password>` with a string to use for the admin password.
-To prove you are making a connection through the VPN Gateways, you'll provision this VM *without* a public IP address.
+1. Run this command to create an Ubuntu VM in the **Azure-VNet-1** virtual network.
+Replace `<password>` with a string to use for the admin password.
+To prove that you're making a connection through the VPN gateways, you'll provision this VM *without* a public IP address.

     ```azurecli
     az vm create \